pink-gorilla/demo/README.md

 But lets do it for fun anyhow.

-The following comands will buid a bundel, and recompile it in case a source file changes.
+The following commands will build a bundel, and recompile it in case a source file changes.
 Shadow-cljs calls this "watch".

-- with tools deps: `clojure -X:goldly`
+- with tools.deps: `clojure -X:goldly`
 - with leiningen: `lein goldly`

 You can use *"watch"* which brings 10x developer tools.
 Or you can use *"watch2"* which does not.
-10x developer tools make the bundel bigger, but coould be helpful for debugging.
+10x developer tools make the bundel bigger, but could be helpful for debugging.

 ## Run Demo (custom bundel - build & run)